 “The Man With Two Arms” ranks with “The Natural” as one of the finest baseball novels I’ve ever read.
 And like “The Natural,” it’s about much more than a game.
 It’s about fathers and sons, dreams and regrets, love and betrayal.
 Lombardo has written a breathtaking wonder of a book.”

-— Jonathan Eig, New York Times best-selling author of Luckiest Man: The Life and Death of Lou Gehrig and Opening Day: The Story of Jackie Robinson’s First Season
+— Jonathan Eig, Pulitzer Prize-winning author of King: A Life, and New York Times best-selling author of Ali, Luckiest Man: The Life and Death of Lou Gehrig and Opening Day: The Story of Jackie Robinson’s First Season

 And a blurb from Bob Costas, who never actually read the novel…